coderefinery/social-coding/content/social-coding.md

 - G: Good for your CV: you can show what you have built
 - H: Discourages competitors.
 If others can't build on your work, they will make competing work
-- I: When publicly shared, usually we timestamp or set a version, so it is easier to refer to a specific version
+- I: When publicly shared, usually we time-stamp or set a version, so it is easier to refer to a specific version
 - J: You can reuse your own code later after change of job or affiliation
 - K: It encourages me to code properly from the start